 The ExtraHop system includes a curated threat intelligence feed that is updated through the cloud as new threats are discovered.
-You can also add threat collections from a third-party or through partner
+You can also add threat collections from a third-party or through partner integrations with ExtraHop Reveal(x) 360 ...

 Threat Briefings